 Moreover, a victim may request imposition of the special condition of parole described in this paragraph at the time of sentencing in person or through the prosecuting attorney.
 A victim’s request may be included in the judgment document.
 If the board imposes the special condition of parole described in this paragraph and if at any time during the period of parole the victim moves to within three miles of the parolee’s residence, the board may not require the parolee to change the parolee’s residence in order to comply with the special condition of parole.

 Pursuant to the statutes, it is not a cause for revocation of parole that the parolee failed to apply for or accept employment at any workplace where there is a labor dispute in progress.
 When the board grants an inmate parole from the custody of the Department of Corrections, the board must order, as a condition of parole, that the inmate reside for the first six months in the county where the inmate resided at the time of the offense that resulted in the imprisonment.
-Upon motion of the board, an inmate, a victim or a district attorney, the board may waive the residency requirement only after making a finding that one of the following conditions has been met:
+Upon motion of the board, the supervisory authority, the person paroled, a victim or a district attorney, the board may waive the residency requirement only after making a finding that one of the following conditions has been met:

 (A) The inmate provides proof of a job with no set ending date in a county other than the established county of residence;